SkeltonThatcher/leanpubmagic/README.md

 ![Screenshot of LeanPub writing settings](docs/LeanPub-Writing-settings.png "Dropbox option chosen")

 - `LeanCopy`: copies files from the local Git repo to the local LeanPub Dropbox directory *if* the files in Git are newer than those in Dropbox (avoids accidents)
-- `LeanPartial`: triggers a partial book preview based on `Subset.txt`
+- `LeanPartial`: triggers a partial book preview based on `Subset.txt` - Preview must be set to 'Subset Preview' in Leanpub UI
 - `LeanPreview`: triggers a book preview generation (async)
 - `LeanStatus`: checks the progress (status) of a preview operation